iboxifoo/ee-dry-example/README.md

 Example templates illustrating a DRY/MVC/Partial (name your poison) approach when building an ExpressionEngine site.

+These files are to support Episode 68 of the EE Podcast, "DRY+EE w/John Rogerson."

 For the original article on Template Partials see John D Wells' [Homegrown plugin to create template "partials" for ExpressionEngine](http://johndwells.com/blog/homegrown-plugin-to-create-template-partials-for-expressionengine).
 The Stash plugin is available from [devot:ee](http://devot-ee.com/add-ons/stash).

 These files are provided to give those interested a working but rudimentary and high level conceptual example of achieving both DRY + MVC nirvana in your EE templates.
 At least that's my interpretation.
 YMMV.